 The social and emotional needs of our children take prominence within our daily routines.
-Our day always begins positively, using the Pivotal approach to behaviour management with a smiley face and a greeting to ensure that the correct tone is set for the day.
+Our day always begins positively, using a restorative approach to behaviour management with a smiley face and a greeting to ensure that the correct tone is set for the day.
 We believe in spreading positivity and creating a warm and safe learning environment that includes approachable adults who pupils know will nurture and support them to achieve their best.
 Staff develop and maintain strong relationships with children so that they know they are listened to and their opinions are respected.

 Our curriculum consists of a range of planned experiences.
 These include: lessons, theme days, assemblies, clubs, sporting events, trips and visits, workshops, residential camps, fundraising, and community work just to name a few.
 Our curriculum is designed so that subject specific knowledge and skills are built upon throughout our pupils’ school experiences and woven through the whole curriculum to ensure that pupils can relate to their learning and build upon their experiences.
 Our curriculum has been built on cognitive science principles and the consistent retrieval of knowledge from the long-term memory into the short-term memory so that neurological connections are strengthened.
 We use research based pedagogical methods to embed key knowledge into our pupils’ long-term memories by taking a ‘foundational learning’ approach through the use of: memory cards, quizzing and fast learning to increase knowledge retrieval.

-Within the core subjects: Reading, Writing, Maths and Science, teachers use long-term planning designs as a basis for their planning where subject leaders have mapped out essential knowledge and skills that are chronologically sequenced throughout each school phase.
+Within the core subjects: Reading, Writing, Maths and Science, RE teachers use long-term planning designs as a basis for their planning where subject leaders have mapped out essential knowledge and skills that are chronologically sequenced throughout each school phase.
 Staff then translate these designs into smaller units: half term, weekly and daily plans where the specific needs of the learners are addressed and adapted.
 Learning is carefully tailored to meet the needs of children through meticulous planning and preparation based on knowledge of outcomes and assessment.
 The sequence of learning has been carefully considered based on the National Curriculum.
 Lessons take into account prior learning to ensure that new learning builds progressively.
 We also know which learning comes next to ensure that the necessary knowledge and skills are taught ready to be built upon in the future.
 Learning is broken down into small steps, so the learning is meaningful.
 Prior learning continues to be revisited during both ‘Maths Meetings’ and ‘Spelling, Grammar and Punctuation Meetings’ so that pupils are able to practise and consolidate prior knowledge.

 We believe that reading is the key to unlocking a child’s full potential – if a child can read, they are able to access all other curriculum areas; therefore, reading is at the heart of everything we do.
 Starting in the Early Years, all pupils are provided with picture books, phonetically decodable books and books targeted at their reading age to take home to practise with the family.
 Pupils also begin their ‘Read Write Inc’ journey where they learn to read initial sounds and segment and blend sounds into words.